"Your generation's Billy Joel"

-Using her music to make a difference, Alissa became a spokesperson for environmental organization, Project GreenSchools in 2010.
-She was a featured performer on a slew of New England tour dates at schools, fairs and other venues.
-Alissa was also asked to write the theme song for the program, which she performed at the Massachusetts State House, and was presented with a citation from the Massachusetts House of Representatives.
-Today, Alissa continues her charity work as a Boston Symphony Orchestra ambassador and volunteer with numerous arts-related organizations including Girls Rock!, Harvard Reading Buddies, CityArts and Headstart.
-Her original project, Changing Keys, connects unused pianos with students and schools in at-risk communities and has been selected for the Harvard Legal Entrepreneurship Project, the Club Passim Iguana Music Fund grant and the Miss America Community Service scholarship.
+Using her music to make a difference, Alissa became a spokesperson for environmental organization, Project GreenSchools.
+She was a featured performer on a slew of New England tour dates at schools, fairs and other venues and was asked to write the program’s theme song, which she performed at the Massachusetts State House, and was presented with a citation from the Massachusetts House of Representatives.
+Alissa’s other philanthropic endeavors include her work as a Boston Symphony Orchestra ambassador and volunteer with numerous arts-related organizations including Girls Rock!, Harvard Reading Buddies, CityArts and Headstart.
+Her original project, Changing Keys, connects unused pianos with students and schools in at-risk communities and was selected for the Harvard Legal Entrepreneurship Project, the Club Passim Iguana Music Fund grant and the Miss America Community Service scholarship.

-While still in high school, Alissa hosted a culture and arts series on PBS aimed towards New England youth called "Teenage Critic".
-In addition to interviewing guests and covering New England’s music and arts scene for four seasons, Alissa served as associate producer during her final year on the show.
-After moving to Boston, Alissa hosted PunkFM, a Boston-based series featuring upcoming rock bands in the metro-Boston area.
-She has also filmed segments with MTV, NESN and local ABC, NBC and FOX affiliates, has acted in several music videos and small film projects and has appeared in Professor Marston and the Wonder Women, Netflix's The Society, Showtime's SMILF, Apple TV's upcoming Defending Jacob and I Feel Pretty alongside Amy Schumer.
+While in high school, Alissa hosted a culture and arts series on PBS aimed towards New England youth called "Teenage Critic".
+In addition to interviewing guests and covering New England’s music and arts scene for four seasons, Alissa served as associate producer during her final season.
+In college, Alissa hosted PunkFM, a Boston-based series featuring upcoming rock bands in the metro-Boston area.
+She has also filmed segments with MTV, NESN and local ABC, NBC and FOX affiliates, has acted in several music videos and small film projects and has appeared in Professor Marston and the Wonder Women, Netflix's The Society, Showtime's SMILF, Apple TV's Defending Jacob and AMC’s Nos4A2.